jsoref/compute-image-tools/docs/daisy-styleguide.md

 For example: `my_awesome_build.wf.json`.

 ## Workflow naming
-Use dashed names for workflow names. `Name": "my-awesome-build"`
+Use dashed names for workflow names. `"Name": "my-awesome-build"`

 ## Step naming
 Use dashed names for steps such as `create-build-disk`.
 Don't use camel